MROSAZ/sadiid-offline-pos/DOCUMENTATION.md

 - **POSOrderDetails**: Order summary panel showing cart items, totals, and checkout options
 - **OrderItem**: Individual cart item with quantity controls
 - **PaymentSection**: Payment method selection and processing

+**Edit Sale Functionality**: This component handles both creating new sales and updating existing sales.
+When editing a sale, it:
+- Queues operations with explicit `operation_type` ("create" or "update")
+- Includes `sale_id` for update operations
+- Calls the appropriate API endpoint (POST for create, PUT for update) via the sync queue

 ### `components/pos/POSProductGrid.tsx`
 - **POSProductGrid**: Grid/table view of products with add to cart functionality